Eliezerg10/10x-Human-Capability-A-Blueprint-for-Student-Led-AI-Consulting/README.md

 - `mckinsey-consultant` for hypothesis-driven analysis, MECE problem decomposition, storyline logic, and implementation planning
 - Human-in-the-loop review for expert feedback, refinement, and final approval at key checkpoints
 - Privacy-first AI use to keep sensitive information out of general-purpose models and preserve ethical standards

-## How I Used AI

-AI was not used as a substitute for critical thinking.
-It was used as a structured collaborator.

-- I used AI to refine prompts, organize notes, test report structures, and improve writing quality
-- I used skills not just to generate content, but to learn better ways to frame, structure, and package the work
-- I used iterative prompting to improve both the analytical logic and the communication quality of the final outputs
-- I used AI to help convert a large report into a tighter package with clearer audience separation and stronger usability
-- I used Claude Code and Codex to help transform the reporting workflow into a repeatable blueprint and implementation plan for future student teams

 ## Blueprint for Students